You can find this steel staircase in the new Kohl’s Kitch cafeteria.

+Kohl’s is attracting talent with a new modern corporate dining facility called ‘The Kitch’, which features a steel staircase and architectural metal panels by Midwest Stairs & Iron.
+(Actually, the feature is wood fired pizza and custard options, with a metal feature serving as the presenting backdrop.)
 The steel staircase is a small design element compared to the architectural metal backdrop.
 The architect designed the metal backdrop to resemble a bar code on a retail hang tag for a subtle tie-in to Kohl’s.
-These subtle yet impactful features are part of what it takes to design a modern corporate staircase.
-This is one great example of how stair fabrication can serve as both function and art.
+These subtle, yet impactful features are part of what it takes to design a modern corporate staircase.
+This is one great example on how stair fabrication can serve as both function and art.

+The overall challenge of the cafeteria project was an intense time frame, which required forward thinking to set the staircase and panel in time.
+This timeline required all construction trades to navigate each other like a practiced dance choreography.
 To aid in timeline progression, Midwest Stairs & Iron fabricated the steel staircase into large sections.
-These large stair sections made installation seamless and saved installation time.
+These large stair sections made install seamless and saved install time.
 In addition, the expertise of workers from Ironworkers Local 8 set the steel staircase and metal backdrop with precision, speed, and quality.
-All-in-all each trade did its part to ensure a timely progression of the remodel construction project.
-Add a unique element to your steel staircase design with architectural metal panels.
+All-in-all each trade did their part to ensure timely progression of the remodel construction project.

-“Never look backwards or you’ll fall down the stairs.” – Rudyard Kipling
+“Never look backwards, or you’ll fall down the stairs.” – Rudyard Kipling

 Have a project or an idea?
 Please reach out!

 414 483 2890